-As we face the crush the Holiday prep, could you possibly use some help?
+As we face the crush of holiday prep, could you possibly use some help?
 Try these tips and ideas on for size—clever ways to do more while spending less.

-When you cook this month, double your favorite meals and freeze the leftovers.
+When you cook, double your favorite meals and freeze the leftovers.
 Then, when you’re in a frenzy the few days before Christmas, you won’t have to fret about making dinner, too.

 Shop from home

 Shopping online can save a lot of time, frustration and gasoline.
 Finding free or reduced shipping makes online shopping even better.
 Dec.
-14, 2018 is Free Shipping Day.
+14, 2019 is Free Shipping Day.
 Check FreeShipping.com for retailers who will be participating—and to grab hundreds of coupon codes, too.

 Get cash back

 If you’ll be shopping anyway, you might as well get some of your cash back.
-Ebates is by far the easiest and most efficient way to do that.
-An Ebates account is completely free, easy to set up.
+Rakuten is by far the easiest and most efficient way to do that.
+A Rakuten account is completely free, easy to set up.
 Then every time you shop online, make sure you have your Ebates account activated (it’s so easy—you’ll see once you have an account).
-And you can use your Ebates account in-store, too!
+And you can use your Rakuten account in-store, too!

-If you’re curious why I’m such an Ebates fan, yesterday I got another Ebates check in the mail—cash back for things I would have purchased anyway, including the rental car Harold and I used on our recent New England getaway.
+If you’re curious why I’m such a Rakuten fan, a few weeks ago I got another Rakuten check in the mail—cash back for things I would have purchased anyway, including the rental car Harold and I used on our recent New England getaway.
 I didn’t expect it, but I’ll take it!

-The hardest part about using Ebates?
+The hardest part about using Rakuten?
 Remembering to use it!
 Ha.
 However, they do make it pretty easy to add a Rakuten button on your computer’s toolbar or the Rakuten app for your mobile device.
-I believe I’ll stop forgetting, now that it is putting money back in my pocket.
+I believe I’ll stop forgetting, now that Rakuten is putting money back in my pocket.

 Some people say giving money as a gift is tacky.
 It is not.
 Money always fits.
 It’s never the wrong color and it works in any store or bank account.